Skip to content

 A hard binding is a cryptographic hash of the file (SHA-256 in our case).
 Two files have the same hard binding if and only if they are byte-identical.

-A soft binding is a perceptual hash (we support DCT-pHash, dHash, ISCC, chromaprint, and an optional neural SSCD-style hash).
-Files that look or sound similar to a human have similar soft bindings even if the bytes differ.
+A soft binding is a perceptual hash (we support DCT-pHash, dHash, chromaprint for audio, and optionally ISCC and a neural SSCD-style hash).
+Files that look similar to a human have similar image soft bindings even if the bytes differ; audio fingerprints match on identical bytes.
 This is how we recover provenance after a JPEG is re-encoded, cropped, or re-uploaded.

 Hashproof stores both types automatically when you sign or store a manifest, and our resolver tries hard binding first and falls back to soft binding.
 See Manifests for the storage shape.